a16n-dev/chess/README.md

 # Chess
-This is a simple chess UI (and even simpler chess engine) implemented in Typescript
+This is a simple chess UI (and even simpler chess engine) implemented in Typescript.

 See it in action [here](chess.a16n.dev)